-Pacific Biodiversity Institute aims to continue the same work to understand their distribution in the Methow Valley since they may occupy currently unknown areas (Figure 11).
+PBI aims to continue the same work to understand their distribution in the Methow Valley since they may occupy currently unknown areas (Figure 11).
 Additionally, we were limited on the number of hair-sampling tubes available to put in the field and there are areas within the upper Methow Valley that may not have been adequately surveyed.
-To address this, we have initially identified additional regions for a future hair-sampling tube distribution study by using aerial photography on GIS to identify areas with large ponderosa pines and Douglas fir trees.
-For example, Beaver Creek and Cub Creek would be good places to sample in future years because it is identified by local biologists and GIS aerial photography as excellent western gray squirrel habitat with large ponderosa pine and Douglas fir trees, and it has not been surveyed using hair sampling techniques.
+To address this, we have initially identified additional regions for a future hair-sampling tube distribution study by using aerial photography on GIS to identify areas with large ponderosa pines and Douglas-fir trees.

+Additionally, we plan on focusing on potential corridors to determine movement between areas known to have western gray squirrel occurrences.
+For example, Little Cub Creek and Beaver Creek would be good places to further sample in future years because it is identified by local biologists and GIS aerial photography as excellent western gray squirrel habitat with large ponderosa pine and Douglas-fir trees, though it has been lightly surveyed, more thorough sampling in this area could reveal more information.